samkorostov/HackathonGroup/frontend/README.md

 ## Overview

-This is the frontend code for the `TranscribeFunction` application.
+This is the frontend code for the `Vocalytics` application.
 The frontend captures audio from the user's microphone, sends it to the backend for transcription and enhancement, and displays the transcribed text.

 ## Dependencies